googlesamples/google-services/android/signin/README.md

 Google Sign-In Quickstart
 =========================

-The Google Sign-In Android quickstart demonstrates how to authenticate a user with GoogleApiClient.
+The Google Sign-In Android quickstart demonstrates how to authenticate a user with GoogleSignInClient.

 Introduction
 ------------